-We must find better ways to overcome these barriers using tactics such as establishing diverse research teams and dedicating increased resources to directly address patient barriers.
-For example, our project in partnership with the AHA explores culturally tailored approaches such as hula dancing activities in Native Hawaii communities, culturally tailored nutrition for heart and metabolism-related issues for African American and Hispanic communities in Los Angeles and research as "ceremony," embedding it within the culture, to examine sleep apnea in Native American communities.
+these barriers using tactics such as establishing diverse research teams and dedicating increased resources to directly address patient barriers.
+For example, our project in partnership with the AHA explores culturally tailored approaches such as hula dancing activities in Native Hawaii communities, culturally tailored lated issues for African American and Hispanic communities in Los Angeles and research as "ceremony," embedding it within the culture, to examine sleep apnea in Native American communities.
 These culturally tailored approaches aim to increase representation by considering additional factors such as age, gender and specific health conditions.